AndreMIsidoro/escalations/web_server_enumeration.md

 	https://github.com/Andre92Marcos/tools/blob/master/wordlists/my_webserver_files.txt

-### Check the Headers fo http response fromt he server
+### Check the Headers fo http response from the server

 ### If we find a login form use the request to try some default passwords